remiserougne2017/remiserougne2017/README.md

 - 🔭 I’m currently working with "La Capsule" to make their website responsive, and to developp a new screen sharing feature for their professional plateform
-- 🌱 I’m currently working with Gatsby to create a landing page for the Repair Cafe hosted on a solar-power server
+- 🌱 I’m currently developp for pleasure a landing page for the Repair Cafe hosted on a solar-power server with Gatsby's framework
-- :sparkling_heart: I'm curious about making low-tech website.
+- :sparkling_heart: I'm curious about making low-tech website

+I used in my different project the following tools and frameworks:
+-a headless cms (strapi)
+-a WebRTC Server (Janus)
+-Gatsby
+-Express
+-Node.JS
+-Expo
+-Github
+-Bitbucket